kijiproject/kiji/kijiproject.github.com/_posts/userguides/schema/1.0.0-rc4/2011-12-27-schema-shell-ddl-ref.md

 * Run `bin/kiji-schema-shell`

 This command takes a few options (e.g., to load a script out of a file).
-See `bin/kiji-schema-shell --help` for all the available options.
+Run `bin/kiji-schema-shell --help` for all the available options.

 ### An Example